-The Ceramics Emphasis Requirement Sheet contains specific information of courses required for graduation.
+The Ceramics Emphasis Requirement Page contains specific information of courses required for graduation.
 This information sheet is also available from the Department of Art and Design office in the Fine Arts Visual building, room 122 (FAV 122).

 The program at USU is a small but active one.
 MFA graduation requirements include 60 semester credits of study; most students find that this requires three years.
 Enrollments average around six students, with two new students joining the program every year.
 Admission is highly competitive; applicant/admission ratio is usually 10:1 or higher.